-RISK OF FUTURE ADJUSTMENTS TO ALLOWANCES FOR LOSSES
+ALLOWANCES FOR LOSSES

-The Company believes that it has established adequate allowances for losses for each of its loan portfolio and discounted loan portfolio in accordance with generally accepted accounting principles.
-Future additions to these allowances, in the form of provisions for losses on loans and discounted loans, may be necessary, however, due to changes in economic conditions, increases in loans and discounted loans and the performance of the Company's loan and discounted loan portfolios.
-In addition, the OTS, as an integral part of its examination process, periodically reviews the Company's allowances for losses and the carrying value of its assets.
-During the six months ended June 30, 1996, the Company established \$9.5 million of provisions for losses on discounted loans, which were established pursuant to a change in methodology which was adopted beginning in 1996 as a result of discussions between the Bank and the OTS following an examination of the Bank (which also resulted in an increase in the Company's provision for losses in fair value on real estate owned by approximately \$3.8 million during this period).
-There can be no assurance that the OTS, which continues to evaluate the adequacy of the Company's allowances for losses, will not request the Company to further increase its allowances for losses on loans and discounted loans or adjust the carrying value of its real estate owned or other assets.
-Based on the types of lending activities currently emphasized by the Company and its recent decision to maintain an allowance for losses in connection with its discounted loan portfolio, the Company anticipates that in the future it will establish provisions for losses on its loan portfolios on a quarterly basis.
-Increases in the Company's provisions for losses on loans would adversely affect the Company's results of operations.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Results of Operations.
+The Company believes that it has established adequate allowances for losses on loans and real estate owned in accordance with generally accepted accounting principles.
+Future additions to these allowances, in the form of provisions for losses on loans and real estate owned, may be necessary, however, due to changes in economic conditions and increases in loans and real estate owned.
+In addition, the OTS, as an integral part of its examination process, periodically reviews the Company's allowances for losses.
+During the three months ended March 31, 1996, the Company established \$12.4 million of general provisions for losses on discounted loans, loans available for sale and real estate owned as a result of discussions with representatives of the OTS following an examination of the Bank.
+There can be no assurance that the OTS, which continues to evaluate the adequacy of the Company's allowances for losses, will not request the Company to further increase its general allowances for losses on these or other assets in the future.
+Based on the types of lending activities currently emphasized by the Company and its recent decision to maintain an allowance for losses in connection with its discounted loan portfolio, the Company anticipates that in the future it will establish provisions for loan losses on its loan portfolios on a quarterly basis.
+Increases in the Company's provisions for losses on loans and real estate owned would adversely affect the Company's $\frac{1}{2}$ results of operations.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations."